JvanKatwijk/qt-dab/README.md

 ![6.1](/qt-dab-correlation.png)

-The *correlation* scope shows the correlation between the incoming signal and the data as it should be.
+The *correlation* scope shows the correlation between the incoming signal and predefined  data, indicating what it should be.
-*Correlation* is used in finding the precise start of the (relevant) data in the input sample stream.
+*Correlation* is used in identifying the precise start of the (relevant) data of the frame in the input sample stream.
-The picture shows that there are more peaks, i.e. the signal from more than one transmitter is received.
+The picture shows more more peaks, i.e. the signal from more than one transmitter is received.
-Since the incoming samplerate is known, estimated for (relative) distances can be computed.
+Since the incoming samplerate is known, and - in this case - the distance of the receiver to the transmitter of the strongest signal is known, estimated for (relative) distances can be computed.

 ![6.1](/qt-dab-null-period.png)